SimonRundstedt/odootools/bin/README.txt

 odoopatch               Deprecate?
 When did anyone patch with patch files last time? odoorestart             Tested odoosetperm             Tested - Does what it says on the tin.
-Doesn't touch odoo core. odoosync                Tested - --||-- odoosyncall             Tested - --||-- , .gitignore is transferred too. odootail                Tested odooupd.py              Tested - Light smoke test passed.
+Doesn't touch odoo core. odoosync                Tested* - Changed code.
+Need retesting odoosyncall             Tested* - --||-- , .gitignore is transferred too. odootail                Tested odooupd.py              Tested - Light smoke test passed.
 Note: Requires root.
 Doesn't call sudo internally.
 Note: Many other commands depend on this script.
 Note: Some functionality is covered by other commands.
 Eg: PASSWD command which can be changed to odooadminpw odooupdm                Tested - Extra checks works.
 Get some Odoo error when running the meaty part, even manually